turingschool/launch-curriculum/module4/projects/mod4Project/inception.md

     * If you are unsure about a feature, table the feature and come back to it at the end.
     * Repeat this process until you have gone through all of the stories.
     * Once you are finished, you have your MVP definition.
+    * Whatever you think your MVP is... you can probably cut it in half ✅ Check in with your project manager to confirm your MVP!

 ### Wireframing (Solve)